Jose-MPM/Notes/Courses/English Vi/English VI.md

 		- All of the above example sentences can have must instead of should making the obligation stronger and less polite.

-		5. Was expected in the past but didn't happen (should + have + past participle).
-This expresses the idea that the subject did not fulfill their obligation in the past or did not act responsibly.
+		5. **Was expected in the past but didn't happen** (should + have + past participle).
+This expresses the idea that the subject did not fulfill(folfillcumplir) their obligation in the past or did not act responsibly.
 		 	- You should have given your boss the report yesterday when he asked for it.
 		    - I should have studied more but I was too tired.
-		6. Not fulfilling[CUMPLIR] an obligation (should + be + verb-ing): This expresses the idea that the subject is not fulfilling their obligation or is not acting sensibly.
+		6. **Not fulfilling[CUMPLIR] an obligation** (should + be + verb-ing): This expresses the idea that the subject is not fulfilling their obligation or is not acting sensibly.
 		    - You should be wearing your seatbelt.
 (The person isn't wearing one right now)
 		    - We should be studying for the test.
 (We are not studying right now and we should)
-		7. Sometimes should is replaced by **ought** to without a change in meaning.
+		7. Sometimes should is replaced by **ought(deberia)** to without a change in meaning.
 Note that ought to sounds more formal and is used less frequently.
-		    - You ought to study more. (= you should study more) He ought to go home. (= He should go home)
+		    - You ought to study more. (= you should study more)
+		    - He ought to go home. (= He should go home)
 		    - They ought to stop doing that. (= They should stop doing that)
 		8. She should arrive early
 			- NOT she shoulds arrive early
 				- Should doesnt change for the 3rd person.
 			- NOT she should arrives early

-	- Shouldn't: We use shouldn't to advise not to do something, usually because it is bad or wrong to do. for xpress something that represent a BAD IDEA.
+	- Shouldn't: **We use shouldn't to advise not to do something, usually because it is bad or wrong to do.** for xpress something that represent a BAD IDEA.
-	    * You shouldn't throw your litter onto the street.
+	    * You shouldn't throw your litter(basura) onto(ontu-en) the street.
 	    * We shouldn't leave without saying goodbye.
-	    * He shouldn't play with those wires if he doesn't know what he is doing.
+	    * He shouldn't play with those(dous) wires(cables) if he doesn't know what he is doing.
 	    * Are you tired?
 You shouldn't work so much.
     	* You shouldn't talk like that to your grandmother.
     - Questions: At the begin we put Should:
     	- Should I go to school early today?
     	- Do u think I should try that?
-    	-
----

 * Get: The verb GET is one of the most common verbs in English.
-I t has several different meanings, e.g. arrive, become, and can also be used with many prepositions or adverbs with different menings, e.g. get up, get on with, etc.
+It has several different meanings, e.g. arrive, become, and can also be used with many prepositions or adverbs with different menings, e.g. get up, get on with, etc.
 	- get= become (+adjective /past participle)
 		* get divorced
 		* get in shape
 		* get lost
 		* get angry
 		* get married
-		* get nervous
+		* get nervous(nervous)
 	- get = become (+comparative)
 		* get worse-empeorar
 		* get better-mejorar
 		* get colder-enfriarse
 	- get + preposition (phrasal verb)
-		* get along (well) with
+		* get along with-llevase bien
 		* get off a bus
 		* get up
 	- get = receive
 		* get an email
 		* get a present
----

 * Pronouns
 	- Possesive adjectives:
 		* I - my